Author: Jeff Rachford

 A simple example would be conversion of A to B:

 Thermal activity = dq/dt = DH * dn/dt

 Where q is the heat (e.g., calories), t is time in seconds, DH is the heat of reaction, and n is the number of moles of B formed.
-Therefore, the output of the calorimeter is directly proportional to the rate of the reaction of conversion at any given time t.
+Therefore, the output of the calorimeter is directly proportional to the rate of the reaction at any given time t.

 The thermal activity of API and excipient are measured individually, then the output of the blend is compared to the “non-interaction” curve constructed from the individual components: